raoul2000/yii2-workflow/guide/about-workflows.md

 When you use `sendToStatus()` it is not required to save the model for the *SimpleWorkflowBehavrior* to enter in action.
 A call to
 `sendToStatus()` will perform following tasks :

-- retrieve the current status
+- retrieve the current status (stored internally by the *SimpleWorkflowBehavior*)
 - find a transition between the current status and the one passed as argument
-- if such a transition exists, ensure that it can be used, that it is valid
+- if such a transition exists, ensure that it can be used and that it is valid
-- on success, apply the transition and update the `status` attribute owned by the Post model
+- on success, apply the transition and update the `status` attribute owned by the Post model.

 **_sendToStatus()_ actually performs the transition : the model leaves it current status and goes to the new one.** It is equivalent to `status` attribute assignment and model being saved.